gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ## 6. Environment variables

 To deal with environment variables, webpack suggest using the [--env option](https://webpack.js.org/guides/environment-variables/) from it's CLI.
-While that would work, by using webpack CLI `--env` option, the environment variables would only be available to the webpack configuration file:
+While that would work, the environment variables would then only be available to the webpack configuration file:

 ```js !#6 webpack.dev.js
 // @ts-check